 -

-Dear Colleague Letter (2025) This letter, sent to the departments of education in all 50 states, summarizes the Trump administration's position on diversity, equity, and inclusion (DEI).
+Dear Colleague Letter (2025) This letter, sent to the departments of education in all 50 states, summarized the Trump administration's position on diversity, equity, and inclusion (DEI).
 While the letter does not carry the force of law, it states that any institutions of higher education who do not comply with the administration's interpretation of existing nondiscrimination requirements may lose federal funding.

 -